I have some ancient coins I'd like to sell. What are they worth and how should I sell them?

 What about selling with eBay?

-I think many coins sell for about the right price on eBay, and
+think many coins sell for about the right price on eBay, and the seller

-needs a big markup to make a profit so he cannot offer you a high
+big markup to make a profit so he cannot offer you a high percentage of

 To sell a coin well on eBay, you need a good picture of both sides, but you don't need to describe it well!
 The buyers know coins and will probably bid it to about the "right price" even it you don't know precisely what you have.
 I have seen coins described by the tag line "I don't know what this is" (!) and they sold just fine.
 Of course, a good description helps some, but do not think it is essential.
 Of course, if you sell on eBay you will have to post scans, deal with buyers and the postoffice, and respond to lots of e-mail.